N3Rumii/Lumex8/README.md

 Lumex8 is a Python script launcher inspired by the Windows 8 tile start menu.

 I built this because I wanted an easier way to launch my Python scripts.
 I do most of my work on a graphic tablet, so I wanted a touchscreen-friendly interface.
 It’s been a long time since I used the actual Windows 8 menu, but this is how I remember it feeling—sort of.
+To full screen aplication press "Super + P"
 Compatibility

 This script is designed for Linux.
 It should work on any distro provided you have Gnome Terminal installed.